Ambazari Lake: Garden

 The lake also has a garden located just beside it known as Ambazari garden.
 The garden was established in 1958 on an area of 18 acres of land.
 This place is managed and preserved by the Nagpur Municipal Corporation.
 The musical fountain, various electric rides, and amusement games were once present in the garden but have been discontinued.
 The garden is frequented by walkers in the morning and, in the afternoon, it turns into couple spot.
 Radio speakers were added in the park, which plays soothing music and green gym.
 This is one of the famous tourist attractions of Nagpur.

 Climate change

 In a fast-developing Nagpur, communities are in dire need of spaces like Ambazari Garden to connect with nature.
-Such spaces are vital for recreation and play an important role in countering the rising cases of mental health concerns in urban life.
-Lakes play a crucial role in regulating high temperatures during summer through natural processes like evaporation, which cools the surrounding air.
+Such spaces are vital for recreation and play an important role in addressing rising mental health concerns in urban life.
+Lakes play a crucial role in regulating high summer temperatures through natural processes such as evaporation, which cools the surrounding air.
 They help mitigate the urban heat island effect and provide a cooler environment, benefiting both ecosystems and human well-being.
 Rapid development and cutting trees had polluted the lake in recent years.
 Biodiversity loss beneath Ambazari Lake is another urgent concern, as preserving its aquatic life is essential for maintaining ecological balance.